Laura Bell • 9 January 2026

 We can do hard things.

-We’ve recently returned from a trip to Finland, and I keep finding my mind drifting back there – not just to the landscape, but to how it felt to be in my body during that week.
+We’ve recently returned from a trip to Finland, and I keep finding my mind drifting back there, not just to the landscape, but to how it felt in such an extreme environment.

 We stayed in a place called Äkäslompolo, deep in the snow, under moonlit skies.
 The house itself was beautiful, but what made it unforgettable was the ritual that quickly became part of our days: sauna, snow, and ice-cold water.

-There was a wood-fired sauna, and about 100 metres away across the snow, a well cut into the ice.
+There was a wood-fired sauna in the house, and about 100 metres away across the snow, a well cut into the ice.
 The water was kept gently bubbling so it wouldn’t freeze over completely.
 That first night, we didn’t even attempt the dip.
 We simply ran out into the snow after the sauna, laughing, shocked by the cold air on our skin, then rushed straight back inside to warmth.

 But then something interesting happened.

-Every night for a whole week, we returned to the same rhythm: heat, cold, breath, presence.
-And slowly – almost imperceptibly – our comfort zone expanded.
+Every night for a whole week, we returned to the same end of the day rhythm: heat, cold, breath, presence.
+And slowly, almost imperceptibly, our comfort zone expanded.

 What felt overwhelming on day one became familiar by day three.
 By the final days of the trip, we were waking up and choosing to run across the snow first thing in the morning, dipping into the ice without drama, without rushing back to the sauna afterwards.
-Just standing there, breathing, noticing how calm and clear everything felt.
+Just standing there, breathing, noticing the moonlight, the snow, the light on the snow, the snow in the trees, everything felt awe-some.
+We were amazed at how calm and clear everything felt.

 Nothing about the conditions changed.
 The water was still ice-cold.
 The snow was still deep.
 The night air still sharp.